rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-overview.md

 	 2 Coffee              œ  4.00
 	 1 Liqueur             œ  2.00

-* The top line is only necessary if the application is making use of the Adaptive Printer Driver's embedded commands (as required when using Motorola PocketBrowser).
+* The top line is only necessary if the application is making use of the Adaptive Printer Driver's embedded commands (as required when using Zebra PocketBrowser).
 Refer to APD Programmer's Manual for details of the APD's command set.
 * The second line specifies the template file required, in this case “TR2”.
 * Note that the full name of the template file is actually “TR2.C22”, but the last part is determined automatically by the APD to suit the type of printer in use.
 In this way, the APD can select different template files if more than one printer type is in use; and the application need have no knowledge if which printer is in use.
 * The variables (“date” onwards) are then listed, one line for each, in the numeric order that they are used by the template, which in this case is not the order in which they are printed.